kesana-mohana-mounika/oibsip_python_PASSWORD_GENERATOE_task3/README.md

 ✅ Outcome

-Developed an advanced password generator with dual interface modes.
+Created an advanced password generator with dual interaction modes.

+Ensured flexibility with character selection and length customization.

-Improved user interaction and usability with GUI and clipboard support.
+Enhanced user experience with clipboard integration in GUI.

-Met security requirements by enabling character-type customizations.
+Packaged in a single interactive .ipynb file for easy testing and learning.